aircall/partner-example-app/README.md

 we'll be in touch.

 In order to launch the tests, you will need a `.env.test` file at the root of the folder with all variables described in `.env.example`.
 You can use any value for the env variables in the test environment.

+### Running the app

+Once your environment variables are setup, you can use:
+- `docker-compose up --build` to launch the server.
+Whenever a file is changed, the server is restarted, tests are re-runned and doc is generated.
+- `docker-compose down` to stop all containers created by `up`